digitalfeatures/calendar-desktop/README.md

 - [VS Code](https://code.visualstudio.com/)

-## How to build or run the election
+## How to build or run the electron

 Fisrt, you need to run the npm script command, like: